mosip/documentation/docs/Master-Data-Services-Functionality.md

 	* IsActive
 6. In case of Exceptions, system triggers relevant error messages

-### H. Fetch the List of Registration Centers based on Location Hierarchy Level, text input and a Language Code
+### Fetch the List of Registration Centers based on Location Hierarchy Level, text input and a Language Code
 Upon receiving a request to fetch the List of Registration centers with input parameters (Location Hierarchy Level, Text Input and a Language Code), the system fetches the List of Registration centers.
 The system only fetches active Registration Centers.

 Refer below for the process:

 1. While fetching the list of registration centers the system validates if the request contains the following input parameters
 	* Location Hierarchy Level - Mandatory